-Phil Parker, who has served as defensive backs coach at the University of Iowa for the past 13 seasons, was named defensive coordinator following the 2011 season.
-He takes over for Norm Parker, who retired after holding the position for 13 seasons.
-Phil Parker was named by Rivals.com in March, 2011, as a first team member of its College Football Assistant Coach Dream Team.
+Phil Parker, who served as defensive backs coach at the University of Iowa for 13 seasons, is in his second season as defensive coordinator.
+He will return to coaching Iowa's defensive secondary in 2013 as well.
+Phil was named by Rivals.com in March, 2011, as a first team member of its College Football Assistant Coach Dream Team.

 Iowa has appeared in six January bowl games since 2001.
 The Hawkeyes have won six-of-10 bowl games under Kirk Ferentz and his staff, including four January bowl victories.
 The January Bowl wins have come over Florida (2004 Outback), LSU (2005 Capital One), South Carolina (2009 Outback) and Georgia Tech (2010 Orange).

-Iowa's secondary in 2011 was led by senior Shaun Prater, who earned first team all-Big Ten honors for the second straight season, and junior Micah Hyde, who earned second team honors.
-Over the past four seasons, Iowa is tied for fifth in the nation with 72 interceptions.
-Prater and sophomore Tanner Miller each had interception returns for touchdowns.
+Iowa's secondary in 2011 was led by senior Shaun Prater, who earned first team all-Big Ten honors for the second straight season, junior Micah Hyde, who earned second team honors and senior safety Jordan Bernstine.
+Over the past five seasons, Iowa ranks among the national leaders with 83 interceptions.

 The defensive secondary played a key role in Iowa's success in 2010.
 Iowa was second in the Big Ten in pass efficiency defense (115.1) and interceptions (19).
 Iowa tied for 11th in the nation in interceptions, returning four thefts for touchdowns.
 Defensive backs Tyler Sash and Shaun Prater were both named first team all-Big Ten, while Brett Greenwood earned second team honors and Micah Hyde was honorable mention.

 Sash started the final 34 games of his career and ranks fifth in career interceptions.
-He declared for the NFL following his junior season in 2010 and was a sixth round selection of the New York Giants in the 2011 NFL draft.
-Sash earned a Super Bowl ring in his rookie season with the Giants.
+He declared for the NFL following his junior season in 2010 and was a sixth round selection of the New York Giants.
+Sash earned a Super Bowl ring in his rookie season with the Giants in 2011.